"I want God's gay and lesbian children

 will find many passages in the Bible which condemn certain forms of

-Follow the ancient Hebrew, Aramaic or Greek writings and attempt to understand
+Personally study the Bible's original Hebrew, Aramaic or Greek writings and attempt to understand

 precisely what the writers taught.
-If so, then you will find that these same passages
+If so, then you may find that these same passages

-condemn specific homosexual activities (rape, prostitution, etc.) But the
+condemn specific homosexual activities (rape, prostitution, child sexual abuse,

-Bible appears to be silent about same-sex, committed, monogamous relationships.
+Bible appears to be silent about same-sex, committed, loving relationships.

 Scriptures (Old Testament):